Skip to main content

 Victor Cadilla, MAT

 Victor Cadilla earned his undergraduate degree in history and Spanish from Wesleyan University.
 He was awarded a teaching fellowship from the Woodrow Wilson-Rockefeller Brothers Foundation and completed his Master of Arts in Teaching at The University of North Carolina at Chapel Hill.
 Victor then taught high school social studies in Durham Public Schools for 9 years.
-He is currently a third year doctoral student in Educational Evaluation and Policy Analysis in the Department of Educational Leadership, Policy, and Human Development.
+He is a doctoral student in Educational Evaluation and Policy Analysis in the Department of Educational Leadership, Policy, and Human Development.
 Victor can be reached at vcadill@ncsu.edu.

 Allie Cataldi, M.Ed.